Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 Tendency of the rate of profit to fall

 Markets have not “always” been as they are now in the early 21st century.
-Capital has been the motor for the most rapid social and technological development history has witnessed.
-And the recent hyperexpansion of finance, in particular, has resulted in an unprecedented exaggeration of the inherent weakness of credit under capitalism: the capacity of paper assets to balloon out independently from all underlying values.
-Capital has “always” had the potential to arrive at the stage we are living through today, but it could not happen all at once.
+Capital has been the motor force for the most rapid social and technological development history has witnessed.
+And the recent hyperexpansion of finance, in particular, has resulted in an unprecedented exaggeration of the inherent weakness of credit under capitalism: the capacity of paper assets to balloon out far, far beyond their underlying values.
+These are what frequently are described as “bubbles.”
+Capital, from the period of its rise to domination over the economies of the advanced nations of the world, has possessed the potential to arrive at the stage we are living through today, but it could not happen all at once.
 It took time to get here.
 Marx is the one who helps us understand how we got from then to now.
-Piketty is the one who sees no difference between then and now, because “it is always difficult to set a price on capital.
+Piketty is the one who sees no difference between then and now, because (he says) “it is always difficult to set a price on capital.”

 But the phrase “inequality of income from capital” seems to imply that two capitals of equal quantity produce different annual incomes.
 And, if we assume a regime of private ownership of industrial, commercial and financial property, and if we assume the reign of a free market in the buying and selling of commodities (which is generally modified or restricted in practice), how can there be an equality of incomes?
 Investments, sales, purchases and rentals are based on decisions made by private parties.
 So, there is bound to be considerable variation.

-We are discussing an evolutionary process in which the mass and value of the means of production constantly grows in relation to the value newly created by the workers who interact with this mass in the daily process of realizing more value and surplus value in the product of labor.
-As this mass increases, the new value added per day shrinks ever smaller in relation to the value of the means of production each worker operates.
-Thus, inevitably the ratio of the surplus value to the total advanced capital, in every cycle of production, declines.
+We are discussing an evolutionary process in which the mass and value of the means of production constantly grows in relation to the value newly created by the workers who interact with these material elements in the daily process of creating more value and surplus value in the product of labor.
+As this aggregation of physical substance increases, the new value added per day shrinks ever smaller in relation to the value of the means of production already accumulated.
+The rate of profit is equal to the amount of new value created divided by the value of the means of production with which the workers interact.
+Thus, inevitably, on average, the ratio of the surplus value created to the total advanced capital, in every cycle of production, declines.
 The rate of profit falls.

 But what happens over generations, is that with capital investments flowing back and forth from one sector to another, price competition forces down the prices of the commodities that issue from the sectors with low organic composition and forces up the prices of commodities issuing from the sectors of higher organic composition.
 In the long run the process results in the equalization of profit rates across all sectors.
 And we must keep in mind that new sectors are developing and old sectors shriveling, so that the investment opportunities landscape continues to evolve.